Great Southern of Spain Railway: The lines

-Granada - Dúrcal tramway line was stopped in 1974 and the FEVE (Ferrocarriles Españoles de Vía Estrecha, or narrow gage railways) meant to remove all its structures.
+Granada - Dúrcal tramway line was stopped in 1974 and the FEVE (Ferrocarriles de Vía Estrecha, or narrow gauge railways) meant to remove all its structures.
 But in 1976 the ministry for Public Works gave the bridge to Dúrcal townhall.
 It is seen as one of the best metal works in Andalusia.

 The state railway operator Renfe managed that railway until 31st of December 1984.
 But during that decade, many lines were closed including the GSSR's because of the disastrous state of the railway infrastructure and the lack of money; however the section Águilas to Lorca and Murcia was kept open up until January 2022, with the support from Águilas council.